Mircea Dinescu: Journalist after 1989

 After the fall of Communism, he co-founded Academia Cațavencu, the most famous Romanian satirical magazine.
 He quit the publication in 1998 and went on founding his own publications, Plai cu Boi (loosely translated as "Land of the Dumb") – a satirical Playboy-style magazine and Aspirina Săracului (The Poor Man's Aspirin – a humorous reference to sexual intercourse) – a weekly satirical magazine.

 He invested a part of the money he earned from the books published into agriculture.
 His estate makes a wine sold under the name Vinul Moșierului ("Landlord's wine") – the name is a tongue-in-cheek reference to an ironic comment President Ion Iliescu had made about Dinescu's social status.

-Dinescu remains a strong and charismatic voice of the civil society.
+Dinescu remains a strong voice of the civil society.
 As member of Consiliul Național pentru Studierea Arhivelor Securității (National Council for the Study of the Securitate Archives), he is particularly concerned with exposing the former officers and collaborators of the Securitate.
 He is also a strong critic of Communism and of Romanian leaders that had connections with the Communist regime.

 Although not politically involved, he openly supported Traian Băsescu's candidature for President of Romania during the 2004 elections.

 In May 2005, in collaboration with the journalist Cristian Tudor Popescu, he started a new newspaper called Gândul, with an initial circulation of 100,000 copies, but he sold his shares in July 2006.
 He and Stelian Tănase host a talk show on Realitatea TV, Tănase și Dinescu.

 Dinescu was appointed a Commander of the Order of the Star of Romania.
 In 1991, he became an Honorary Member of the University of Augsburg.